-This is My Jail: Local Politics and the Rise and Mass Incarceration will be out with University of Pennsylvania Press in December 2022.
+This is My Jail: Local Politics and the Rise and Mass Incarceration is out now in hardcover with University of Pennsylvania Press.
 A history of jailing in Chicago, it focuses on how incarcerated people and their allies resisted and contested the transformation of American jails in the postwar era.

-My new research project on disaster and incarceration in the 20th and 21st century builds on my interest in the liminal spaces of the carceral state.
+A new research project on disaster and incarceration in the 20th and 21st century builds on my interest in the liminal spaces of the carceral state.
 I am currently completing essays for two anthologies in African American urban and political history.
+There are always two or three other ideas that I’m kicking around, so if you’re an agent or editor, please reach out.

 I am the author of a 2016 dissertation, Jail America: The Reformist Origins of the Carceral State.
 Other publications include a 2009 Masters thesis, “Grassroots Power: The Utah Eagle Forum, 1972-2009” and contributions to ABC-CLIO’s reference volume The Encyclopedia of the Sixties: A Decade of Culture and Counterculture.
 An essay on the oral histories I conducted as part of my MA research, “The Utah Eagle Forum: Legitimizing Political Activism as Women’s Work” was published in Oral History, Community, and Work in the American West, an anthology from the University of Arizona Press.